-But the warehouse WMS system is able to quickly and accurately perform not only the above tasks.
+But the warehouse WMS system can quickly and accurately perform not only the above tasks.
 Automatic identification of products, control over the execution of tasks, a strategy for placing new arrivals and other functions are also included in the "responsibility area" of the WMS software.

 What tasks does the WMS warehouse program solve?

-The concept of "warehouse management" includes a more extensive list of tasks than "warehouse accounting".
-If in the second case it means control over the balance of products in the warehouse and the preparation of shipping documentation, then in the first case it means, at a minimum, the automatic identification of goods and new arrivals.
+"Warehouse management" includes a more extensive list of tasks than "warehouse accounting".
+If, in the second case, it means control over the balance of products in the warehouse and the preparation of shipping documentation, then in the first case, it means, at a minimum, the automatic identification of goods and new arrivals.

 The WMS program is a part of the warehouse management system aimed at solving most typical tasks without the participation of company employees:

 Depending on the characteristics of the product group, the identifiers are the date of manufacture, expiration date, product name, information about the manufacturer, and much more.
-WMS can store and control all of these parameters, or only some of them.
+WMS can store and control all or only some of these parameters.

 Setting tasks and monitoring their implementation

 Placement of goods in cells, movement of goods, collection of shipments - all this is controlled by WMS.
 The program automatically generates tasks and fixes the time of their execution.
-In addition to control, it allows you to get complete statistics on the speed of work of each individual employee and the average time spent on completing a particular task.
+In addition to control, it allows you to get complete statistics on each employee's work speed and the average time spent on completing a particular task.

-When automatically distributing current tasks between warehouse workers, the location of the employees themselves, the priority of each task assigned, and other work features are taken into account.
-This ensures a uniform load on the staff and the warehouse space itself, helps to avoid collisions during shipment, placement or movement of products.
+When automatically distributing current tasks between warehouse workers, the employees' location, the priority of each task assigned, and other work features are taken into account.
+This ensures a uniform load on the staff and the warehouse space itself, helping to avoid collisions during shipment, placement or movement of products.

 Development of a product placement strategy

-Depending on the class of the BMC program used for the warehouse, it can automatically divide goods into predefined groups or allow you to manually enter hundreds of new rules for product placement.
+Depending on the class of the BMC program used for the warehouse, it can automatically divide goods into predefined groups or allow you to enter hundreds of new rules for product placement manually.

 Formation of shipments

-The software part of the system "knows how" to distribute tasks by dispatch zones, group boxes and trays, and pick up containers.
+The software part of the system "knows how" to distribute tasks by dispatch zones, group boxes and trays, and pick-up containers.
 In addition, before the transfer of tasks to the contractor, WMS automatically accepts applications, processes them and reserves products concerning a specific warehouse area.
-In this case you have to make sure that the order management software system works very accurately.
+In this case, you must ensure the order management software system works very accurately.